gajus/turbowatch/README.md

 In short, it quickly became clear that we need the ability to have more control over the orchestration of what/when needs to happen when files change.

 We started with a script.
 At first I added _debounce_.
 That improved things.
 Then I added _graceful termination_ logic, which mostly made everything work.
 We still had occasional failures due to out-of-order events, but adding _retry_ logic fixed that too...
-At the end, while we got everything to work, it took a lot of effort and it still was a collection of hacky scripts that are hard to maintain and debug.
+At the end, while we got everything to work, it took a lot of effort and it still was a collection of hacky scripts that are hard to maintain and debug, and that's how Turbowatch came to be –

-In the end, Turbowatch is a toolbox for orchestrating and debugging file watch operations based on everything we learned along the way.
+Turbowatch is a toolbox for orchestrating and debugging file watching operations based on everything we learned along the way.

 > **Note** If you are working on a very simple project, i.e. just one build step or just one watch operation, then **you don't need Turbowatch**.
 Turbowatch is designed for monorepos or otherwise complex workspaces where you have dozens or hundreds of build steps that depend on each other (e.g. building and re-building dependencies, building/starting/stopping Docker containers, populating data, sending notifications, etc).

+We also [shared these learnings](https://github.com/vercel/turbo/issues/986#issuecomment-1477360394) with Turborepo team in hopes that it will help to design an embedded file watching experience.

 ## Use Cases

 Turbowatch can be used to automate any sort of operations that need to happen in response to files changing, e.g.,

-* You can run (and automatically restart) long-running processes (like your Node.js application)
+* You can run (and conditionally restart) long-running processes (like your Node.js application)
-* You can build assets (like Docker images)
+* You can build assets (like TypeScript and Docker images)

 ## `spawn`